College of Education and Human Development

 • community education coordinator

-• graduate student in occupational therapy, special education, international education, leadership, and parent and family education
+• graduate student in occupational therapy, special education, international

 Student teaching experience